hackbinghamton/IntroToProgrammingWorkshop/minimumViableProduct.md

 What does that definition really mean?
 The MVP is a version of the product with the least amount of functionality possible.
 Every project has a different MVP; some may just be a landing page, while others may be a working prototype.
 This explains the "least effort" aspect of the definition.

+The users of the MVP will provide feedback, which is important to take into consideration.
+This is where the "maximum amount of validated learning" comes into play.
+Validated learning is trying a new idea on customers to "validate" the effect.

 **Why?**

-The purpose of an MVP is to gain information from the user.
-The users of the MVP will provide feedback, which is important to take into consideration.
-The product is only considered an MVP if changes related to the reactions are made.
-If no changes are made, then it does not count as an MVP.

-Another reason to release an MVP is to save resources.
-Time is the most precious of these resources.
+The main purposes of an MVP are to gain information from the user and to conserve resources.
+The user feedback will tell you where to spend the most time making changes.
+Time is the most precious of your resources.
 It is not worth it to spend hours working on a functionality that users of the MVP will say to remove.
 Thus, you should start with the least functionality then build up from there.
 This is significantly less risky than releasing a finished product with no feedback.

 **So?**